 Research focusing on Diversity, Equality and Rights spans several academic departments, disciplines and sub themes.
 Our Sociology department specialises in Citizenship, Migration and Identity, the Centre for Black and Minority Ethnic Health focuses on equity in health and healthcare, whilst the Law school explore issues of human rights and European Law.

 Work and employment

 Our research focusing on work and employment includes examining employment in the emerging creative industries and new media professions, innovation in transformational economies, wider trends in work and employment in contemporary society, and management and organisation.

 Our Anthropocene Research Group is a partnership between social science researchers and those from other disciplines researching global challenges and exploring the complex ways in which socio-economic ecosystems impact the Earth System.
 Researchers in the Department of Geography undertake research focusing on Environmental Governance and Social Justice.

 Cross Midlands collaboration

-ESRC Impact Acceleration Accounts have been awarded to the four top social science research Universities in the Midlands of England.
-These are Birmingham, Leicester, Nottingham and Warwick.
-Collectively they have been awarded over £4.5m over four years to develop the impact of their social science research.
+ESRC Impact Acceleration Accounts have been awarded to four social science research Universities in the Midlands region.
+These are Aston, Leicester, Coventry and Warwick.
+Collectively they have been awarded £5m over five years to develop the impact of their social science research.

 The four institutions are committed to working together under the umbrella ‘Midlands IAA group’ to ensure a co-ordinated approach to supporting the festival of social sciences, delivering impact training, and cross midland impact initiatives are delivered.